 - Activate the card in the app.
 You will need an iOS or android device.

 - Then simply load the money onto the prepaid debit card.
 Your child can use the card anywhere that takes Mastercard debit card, both at home or abroad.

-- The first month is free, but it will cost £2.50 per child per month after this.
+- The first month is free, but it will cost £1.95 per child per month afterwards (with Finder discount).

 How does Osper work?

 After putting in a few personal details on the Osper order page, parents can get up to four Osper cards per household.

 Once the card arrives, parents can activate the card in the app before loading money onto it.
 Here’s how it works after that: